-Love your Dutch Oven and want it to last forever.
-Read our comprehensive guide on how to clean this kitchen essential here.
+Love your Dutch Oven and want it to last forever?
+Cleaning dutch ovens takes work.
+Read our comprehensive guide and learn how to clean a dutch oven today!

 So you’re a proud owner of a Dutch Oven?
 This incredible cookware has been grabbing everyone’s attention for a long while now, and it is certainly a must-have for every kitchen.

 Just like with any cookware or item that you own, the key to keeping it around for as long as possible is by taking care of it.
 One of the biggest culprits of cookware with a short lifespan: cleaning it incorrectly.
 Are you interested in learning how to clean your Dutch Oven so that it sticks around for a long time?

 Before diving into the specifics of how you should clean a Dutch Oven, we should go over what the cookware is and the types that are out there, especially since that can determine what to avoid when cleaning it.

 A Dutch Oven is a heavy cooking pot that often comes with two handles and a lid and can hold over five quarts of food.
 They operate in a similar way to instant pots, except that they aren’t electric.
 Dutch Ovens are extremely versatile.
 They are designed for a variety of cooking methods, including browning, simmering, and braising; it's no surprise that they are so well-loved.

 If you have heard of or seen Dutch Ovens before, the one that you might be familiar with is a cast-iron Dutch Oven.
 However, there are other (and better) options available, including ceramic Dutch Ovens.

 Here, we highlight some of their qualities and why it’s important to be mindful of the ways that you clean them.

 Cast iron Dutch Ovens tend to be a go-to for a lot of people because they are affordable and durable.
 That being said, a major downfall is that they don’t have non-stick quality.